Typical occupational injury care includes the evaluation, treatment and management of the following:

 Many of our services can be provided to businesses in the role of Company Medical Director.
 Review of occupational medicine cases, worksite visits, advising on OSHA compliance issues, performance of ergonomic assessments, and assisting in policy development are duties often carried out by company medical directors.

 Many occupational medicine specialists perform educational and training activities for client companies to help decrease injury and illness rates.
-Because of our affiliation with Athens Regional Health System, the education and training department of the hospital may be able to assist.
+Because of our affiliation with Piedmont Athens Regional the education and training department of the hospital may be able to assist.

 Many of the above programs could be delivered on-site, if facilities are available.
 By having an occupational health nurse or physician going directly to the industry, employers can save on employee travel time and lost time from work.

 Clients will be surveyed concerning the provision of specialized services that may suit their needs.
-Through Regional FirstCare's affiliation with Athens Regional Health System, possible additional programs include health promotion programs, travel immunization clinics and on-site nursing services.
+Through Regional FirstCare's affiliation with Piedmont Athens Regional, possible additional programs include health promotion programs, travel immunization clinics and on-site nursing services.